medialab/xan/docs/cookbook/dataviz.md

     <img alt="spark-vertical-hist.png" src="./img/dataviz/spark-vertical-hist.png" width="60%" />
 </p>

-And of course `-c/--category` perfectly works with multiple series.
+And of course `-c/--category` works perfectly fine with multiple series.

 In this example I show one bar plot per lustrum (a span of 5 years, half a decade if you will) of `series.csv`: